 If you move somewhere with one ‘spare’ bedroom your housing benefit will reduce by at least 14%.
 If you move somewhere with two or more ‘spare’ bedrooms your housing benefit will reduce by at least 25%.

 We will always try to telephone you and will call all the numbers you have given us.
 If we cannot get hold of you, we will leave a message if able to do so and you will have 24 hours to get back to us.
 So you should check your answer phone messages regularly.
 You should always ensure that we have the correct number for you, so please advise us if you have a new landline or mobile telephone number.

 If you are top of the list, the landlord of the property will contact you to arrange a viewing.
-Usually if we have told you that you are second, third, fourth or fifth on the list, the landlord will contact you only if the people above you on the list don't want the property.
+Usually if we have told you that you are lower than first on the list, the landlord will contact you only if those above you on the list don't want the property.
 However, sometimes landlords will invite several people to a viewing at the same time, but the person at the top of the list will have priority.
-If you haven't heard from the landlord within a month, you should assume that you have been unsuccessful on this occasion.
+If you haven't heard from the landlord within a month, you should assume that you have been unsuccessful on that occasion.
 We will only contact you again if and when another suitable property becomes available.

 Yes, you will have to view the property before being made an offer.
 In exceptional circumstances a family member may be able to view on your behalf.
 If you want this to happen you should discuss this with the landlord when they telephone to offer you a viewing.

 No, although many people do.
-You have up to five days (including weekends) from viewing the property to decide, as you may need some time to think about it or to discuss with your family or friends.
+You have up to 48 hours (excluding weekends) from viewing the property to decide, as you may need some time to think about it or to discuss with your family or friends.

 Normally, no. If you are unable to consider a move for a short period we can suspend your application temporarily.
 You will then need to inform us when you are ready to move again.
 If this period is more than six months we may need to request an update of your circumstances and tenancy details from your current landlord first.